helq/the-little-cppler-book/09-content-block-2.1.md

 ---

-Recursive functions are, seriosly though, powerful.
+Recursive functions are very powerful.
 They are as powerful as loops (`for` and `while`) to iterate over a series of numbers.

 Take a look at the following function: